sozysozbot/2kmcc/README.md

 - `struct`
 - string literals with `\n`

-## Why did I aim for 2k lines?
+## Why do I aim for 2k lines?
 [@hiromi-mi](https://github.com/hiromi-mi/)'s [hanando-fukui v1.1.1](https://github.com/hiromi-mi/hanando-fukui/tree/v1.1.1) is astonishingly short while satisfying the conditions that I put up, with 2203 lines of `main.c` and 169 lines of `main.h`.
-Therefore, I know that this goal is attainable in 2.5k lines; that's why I aimed for sub 2k.
+Therefore, I know that this goal is attainable in 2.5k lines; that's why I aim for sub 2k.

-It turned out that it was doable in 1500 lines.
-Yay.

 ## Special thanks to
 - Rui Ueyama ([@rui314](https://github.com/rui314)) for writing the compilerbook